 I picked up a Collection, and it's partially translated and/or contains comments by another translator.
 Why?

 You may see a partially translated collection of jobs if a translator ran out of time, declined the job mid-session, or because a job was rejected by the customer.
-These jobs will be visible but uneditable—they remain the responsibility of the original translator.
-You can still pickup the remaining jobs in the collection.
+Jobs that they submitted will be visible but greyed out and uneditable—they remain the responsibility of the original translator.